LeNo-1/obsidian-git-sync/30 - Permanent/Chapters/Human Nutrition.md

 #### Liver
 @ image of liver

 The liver, which is found in the **upper right abdomen** is the largest internal organ in the body.
 It has many important metabolic roles which is reflected by its extensive blood supply.
 It is fed with oxygen rich blood by the **hepatic artery** and nutrient rich blood by the **hepatic portal vein**.
 Blood leaves the liver in the **hepatic vein**.
-The livers function
+The livers functions are:
+1. Produce bile which **emulsifies fats**
+2. **Deaminates** excess protein to form *urea*
+3. Detoxifies alcohol
+4. Stores excess carbohydrates in the form of **glycogen**
+5. It stores vitamins e.g. Vitamin A and minerals e.g. iron
+6. Breaks down worn out red blood cells recycling the iron in them
 @image of liver and ileum